scrapinghub/exporters/docs/modules.rst

 Transform
 ~~~~~~~~~
-Some transformation to items can be applied as a part of an export job.
-Using this module read items can
+You can apply some item transformations as a part of an export job.
+Using this module, read items can
 be modified or cleaned before being written.
-To add a new transform module, the following method must
+To add a new transform module, you must overwrite the following method:
-be overwritten:

     - transform_batch(batch)
          Receives the batch, transforms its items and yields them,